vitaminj/aws-iot-device-sdk-js/README.md

 # AWS IoT SDK for JavaScript
-The aws-iot-device-sdk.js package allows developers to write JavaScript applications which access the AWS IoT Platform; it is intended for use in embedded devices which support Node.js, but it can be used in any other Node.js environments as well.
+The aws-iot-device-sdk.js package allows developers to write JavaScript applications which access the AWS IoT Platform; it is intended for use in embedded devices which support Node.js, but it can be used in other Node.js environments as well.

 * [Overview](#overview)